alverena/documentation/user_guide/business_intelligence/business_intelligence_filters.rst

 The ways to create and manage segments are described in more details in the :ref:`Segments guide <user-guide-filters-segments>`.

-To add a Segment to the filters:
+To add a segment to the filters:

-- Drag "Apply segment" to the box on the right,
+- Drag **Apply segment** to the box on the right.

   |segments|

   |

-- Click "Choose segment" link and choose one of the Segment predefined in the system.
+- Click **Choose segment** link and choose one of the Segment predefined in the system.

   |segments_choose|